jtgrimes/less4laravel/README.md

 The defaults are:

-* Recompile whenever the .less file is updated.
-(Recompilation only happens when the named file is changed.
-If other files are imported, changing them will *not* trigger a recompile.)
+* Recompile whenever any .less file is updated.
+* Cache .less files in `/storage/framework/cache`
-* Store .less files in resources/assets/less
+* Store .less files in `resources/assets/less`
-* Store generated .css files in public/css
+* Store generated .css files in `public/css`
-* Link to /css/filename.css
+* Link to `/css/filename.css`
 * Don't minify the generated css file

 All of these defaults can be changed in `/app/config/less4laravel.php`.